aenarete/AtmosphericModels.jl/README.md

 ## Further reading
 These models are described in detail in [Dynamic Model of a Pumping Kite Power System](http://arxiv.org/abs/1406.6218).

+## Licence
+This project is licensed under the MIT License.
+Please see the below WAIVER in association with the license.

+## WAIVER
+Technische Universiteit Delft hereby disclaims all copyright interest in the package “KiteModels.jl” (models for airborne wind energy systems) written by the Author(s).

+Prof.dr.
+H.G.C.
+(Henri) Werij, Dean of Aerospace Engineering

 ## See also
 - [Research Fechner](https://research.tudelft.nl/en/publications/?search=Uwe+Fechner&pageSize=50&ordering=rating&descending=true)
 - The application [KiteViewer](https://github.com/ufechner7/KiteViewer)